alchemiesofscent/apographon/docs/usage.md

 ## Conclusion

-The German Book Converter provides a streamlined process for converting historical texts into modern formats.
+Apographon provides a streamlined process for converting historical texts into modern formats.
 For further assistance, please refer to the README.md file or the source code documentation.

 ## Viewer and TEI metadata